blankdean/blankdean.github.io/index.md

 ---

 ## About
-Hi, I'm Dean.
-I am a senior systems software engineer.
-I have professional experience in cloud infrastructure development and web development.
+Hi, I'm Dean 😁.
+I'm a systems software engineer specializing in cloud infrastructure development.
+I also have professional experience in web development.
+Check out my skills below!

 ## Skills